Can Being Cheap on RCA Cost Your Company Big Bucks? … Let Me Count the Ways!

 - Re-emphasize to employees the importance of following the rules.

 These seem cheap.
 (Cautioning employees is almost free.)
-But the change very little and will be forgotten in days or at least in several months.
-Plus, new folks who join the organization after the caution, re-train, or re-emphaize occurs, won’t get the repeated emphasis.
+But they change very little.
+These corrective actions will be forgotten in days or months.
+Plus, new folks who join the organization after the caution, re-train, or re-emphasis occurs won’t get the repeated emphasis.

 What happens?
 The incident tends to repeat after a period of time.
-And repeat incidents can be expensive.
+And repeat incidents can be worse and more expensive.
 Thus by saving on corrective actions, you may be costing your company big bucks.

 What if one of these three choices can’t be implemented?
 Then one or more additional safeguards that are effective should be developed.